Port George, Nova Scotia: A Legacy of the Sea

-At one time Port George had a shipyard and carried on a good volume of sea trade in timber and agricultural produce with Boston and Saint John, New Brunswick.
-It was also a fishing port.
+Though quiet today, Port George was once a bustling commercial hub.
+During the 19th century, the community operated a shipyard and maintained a high volume of sea trade, exporting timber and agricultural produce to Boston and Saint John, New Brunswick.

-Joshua Slocum, the first solo circumnavigator, who was born and grew up in nearby Mount Hanley, sailed schooners out of Port George and Cottage Cove.
+The village also holds a place in maritime history through its connection to Joshua Slocum, the first person to sail solo around the world.
+Slocum grew up in the neighbouring community of Mount Hanley and began his legendary career sailing schooners out of Port George and Cottage Cove.